aduerig/shumi-chess/README.md

   * Feature: Output or matybe input .pgn files.
 Most important is output.
   * Sloth: Scores still handles as double, outside of evaluation.
 This is a more serious problem than it appears, as the TT has to convert and uncovert (it stores in centipawns like it should, and has to.
 I know, just double multiplies and divides, but All scores should be int, in centipawns unless its display.
 Big job, but not hard, some gain in speed and cleaner code for sure).
   ~~* Feature: Interface needs better stuff for autoplay.
 Like a "current games won for both white and black", Also needs a "best absolute score" field.~~
   * Bug: Moveing Thread hangs after 12-25 moves or so, in long chess game.
 Only way out is to cut/paste the fen into a restarted app.
 Then its all fine, for 10 or so moves more.
 Tedius.
 Would be nice to have a "load last fen" button, but it would have to be stored in a file.
 What a pain.
-This does not happen in "autoplay".
-Does not always happen.
+This is rare, and does not seem to happen in autoplay.
   * Bug: "Windows Close box" fails, upper left corner of window hangs the thread.
 Bug In Interface.
   * ~~Failure: Doesn't recognize three fold position repitition.
 (Stalemate works fine).
 Note that the "move_history" should allow us to get this.
 This is a problem in the engine.
 Wrong. uses the zobrist.~~
   * Failure: The 50 ply the unit uses for 50 move rep, should be in moves.
 Again, so what.
 Its now 20, for testing only.